 Function Queries the total multi-measurement count.
-This is equal to the number of frequency points in the sweep multiplied by the multi-measurement count set for the swept audio measurement.
-Query Range: 1 to 59940 (60 measurement points multiplied by 999 multi-measurements) RST Setting 5 Programming Example OUTPUT 714;"SETUP:SAUDIO:ICOUNT:MAXIMUM?" !Queries the total number of measurements made.
+This is equal to the number of frequency points in the sweep multiplied by the multi-measurement count set for the sweept audio measurement.
+Query Range: 1 to 59940 (60 measurement points multiplied by 999 multi-measurements) RST Setting 5 Description of Events

+OUTPUT 714; "SETUP: SAUDIO: ICOUNT: MAXIMUM?" !Queries the total number of measurements made.